FaithMo/corona-virus-tracker/README.md

-## Corona Virus Tracker
+## Corona Virus Tracker For SOUTH AFRICA

-This project is tracking and displaying the latest covid-19 (corona virus).
+using React 😻

-It specifically has the global results and South African results.
+This project is tracking and displaying the latest covid-19 (corona virus) results.

 ------------------------------------------------------------------------------

 In the project directory, you can run:  <br />